 When you first start using minoxidil, you’ll actually have an increase in hair shedding for some weeks before you see any benefit from the treatment.
 This will likely freak you out, but the hair will grow back again if you can push past that phase.
 Some scalp irritation is also possible.

 A treatment we can’t mention

 Australian law prevents us from mentioning certain treatments until you’ve spoken to a doctor, so it’s in the vault for now.

-What we can say, though, is there is a clinically proven way to halt (and in some cases reverse) hair loss in the majority of men with MPB.50 When used in combination with other products such as minoxidil, it can be even more effective.47,48,49,51
+What we can say, though, is there is a evidence-based way to halt (and in some cases reverse) hair loss in the majority of men with MPB.50 When used in combination with other products such as minoxidil, it can be even more effective.47,48,49,51

 Curious?
 Arrange a discreet online consultation with a medical practitioner to determine if this treatment is an option for you.